 Accessible car parking is available in the main car park, closest to the main entrance.
 If you require mobility support from the carpark we have wheelchairs available for use and encourage any accessibility questions or concerns to be raised at the time of booking so we are prepared to cater for your needs on arrival.

-The 18.5 hectare grounds consist of varying landscapes and access-ways, including boardwalks, concrete paths, tracks, beaches and lawns.
+The 16-hectare grounds consist of varying landscapes and access-ways, including boardwalks, concrete paths, tracks, beaches, and lawns.
 The varying landscape can be difficult for visitors with restricted mobility to navigate.
-Without the help of a companion they may find it difficult to participate in some of our onsite activities (Guided Tour and Cultural Performance) and visit attractions such as the Treaty House, Carved Meeting House, Flagstaff, and Waka (war canoe).
-The Museum of Waitangi has a lift between the foyer on the ground floor and gallery and rest rooms on the first floor.
+Without the help of a companion it may be difficult to participate in some of our onsite activities (Guided Tour and Cultural Performance) and visit attractions such as the waka (war canoe).
+Te Kōngahu Museum of Waitangi has a lift between the foyer on the ground floor and gallery and restrooms on the first floor.
+Te Rau Aroha Museum has wheelchair access.
 We also have wheelchairs (max user capacity 100kg) and ramps available.
 Please let us know your needs at the time of booking so we can ensure you are well supported.

 We are open every day except Christmas Day.
-In summer we enjoy longer opening hours to suit our lovely weather, opening from 9am to 6pm from 26 December to 29 February.
-For the rest of the year, from 1 March to 24 December, we are open 9am to 5pm.
+In summer we enjoy longer opening hours, opening from 9 am to 6 pm from 26 December to 29 February.
+For the rest of the year, from 1 March to 24 December, we are open from 9 am to 5 pm.

 Cruise Ship Passengers

-We welcome cruise ship passengers from all over the world to visit us at Waitangi Treaty Grounds and enjoy an interactive and authentic cultural experience.
+We welcome cruise ship passengers from all over the world to visit us at Waitangi Treaty Grounds and enjoy an interactive cultural experience.